Yeshey/Free-Epic-Games/README.md

 ## Requirements

-First, clone this repo using `git clone https://github.com/MasonStooksbury/Free-Games.git`.
+First, clone this repo using `git clone https://github.com/Yeshey/Free-Epic-Games.git`.
 Then,

-1. Run `pip install -r requirements.txt` to automatically install dependencies

-***OR***

-Install them manually:
+Install dependencies:
-  + `pip install lxml` (for parsing the HTML from the webpage)
-  + `pip install selenium` (for "roboting" the website)
-  + `pip install beautifulsoup4` (for better/more robust finding of objects and things)
   + `pip install pyotp` (for two-factor authentication)
+  + ...?

 ### Additionally

-+ `GeckoDriver` (selenium needs this) Linux users can use this script to do everything for you after installing "jq" which is a JSON processor: https://gist.github.com/cgoldberg/4097efbfeb40adf698a7d05e75e0ff51.
-Windows users can use this script provided by [@SonOfDiablo:](https://github.com/SonOfDiablo:) https://gist.github.com/SonOfDiablo/81f3d610295c69c777b512e4da90393d.
 + [Firefox](https://www.mozilla.org/firefox/new/) - You can technically do all of this with Chrome, but it involves some more setup with selenium and particular drivers and I'm just too lazy.
 This works perfectly fine.
 + Enter the `EPIC_EMAIL` and `EPIC_PASSWORD` variables in the `.env` file to match your Epic Games Store account.
 Don't include any quotes here.
 + You may add multiple user accounts using comma separated values, e.g. `EPIC_EMAIL=a@a.com,b@b.com` `EPIC_PASSWORD=pass1,pass2`
 + While the scipt will technically work without 2FA enabled on your epic account, you will likely see many more captchas.
 In order to avoid this, follow the steps [here](###Two-factor-authentication) to enable 2FA on your account and configure the script to work with your 2FA secret.
-+ Finally, you may also want to jump into `Free_Games.py` and replace the `user_agent` variable (but you don't have to).
-There are instructions inside the script on how to do this.

 ### Two-factor authentication